- Half the battle of living with chronic back pain is adapting, learning, and being smart with your back.

 I hope you find an idea or two in here that you have not thought of, and please send me more of your great ideas and comments to share with this unique community.
 Thank you for spending your valuable time reading this.

 Here is where you can catch us:

 Please consult your doctor before making any changes or to your current back care regimen.
-The tips suggested are from the author’s own experience only and OCG is not responsible for any actions taken based on the advice contained within.
+The tips suggested are from the author’s own experience only and Back Pain Wise is not responsible for any actions taken based on the advice contained within.

 The Geeky Cyclist

 Adventure Sports Network